Hultner/hultner.github.io/quickbits/2018-03-12-python-json-serializable-enum.md

 # [WIP] Python Enum to python

-A trivial way to make a Python Enum based on string tokens JSON-serializable, inherit both str and Enum i.e.
+A trivial way to make a Python Enum based on string tokens JSON-serializable is to inherit both str and Enum.
+Look at the example below for some pointers.

 **pet.py**
 ```python